 Later on, an organized society came to be in western Africa.
 Present-Day Nigeria and Mauritania remained as the stone regions where domestic animals are very much prevalent.
 The population increased, giving rise to two dominant groups, one along the Niger river and another around lake Chad.
 The two grouped got into agriculture as the population was high, and they could no longer depend on animal feeds.
 Through the groups, towns started emerging.
 The first town was the Jenne-Jeno which gave birth to more cities, what we see today as towns in West Africa.

 The towns were first inhabited by the pygmy’s community who first occupied what we today call the Republic of Congo, Equatorial Guinea, and Gabon.
 During this time, many tribes came up and started fighting for land ownership.
 This led to the pushing of the pygmies to the forest parts of West Africa.
 They got displaces by other tribes which later established their kingdoms in the area.
 Such are the kingdoms we see today like the Kongo and the Teke in the Congo River Basin.
-It was all about dominating fertile land for the coming generations.
+It was all about dominating fertile land for the coming generations – read article on where is west africa.